wirt-ee/wirt-ee.github.io/docs/services/openstack.md

 title: OpenStack
 ---
 ## Benefits of owning an on-prem cloud infrastructure
 It's entirely under your control.
-The entire hardware and software lifecycle depends on your decisions.
-OpenStack itself, is set of services: compute, network, storage and controller plane (databases, proxies, identity, caching, UI, MQ).

-## AWS EC2 workload migration to OpenStack
-Copying VM storage from AWS to the OpenStack cloud is not slow (egress charges apply!), but it is doable.
-Occasionally, it may need a special source to get a bootable machine.
-Keep your root password handy in case the network goes down.
+If you break it, you can keep all the pieces.
+No one else dictates what happens or when.
+You're responsible for your own support—choose your partners wisely

+## Have vendor lock-in
+It is technically possible to migrate from AWS EC2 or VMware.

-## Basic on-prem OpenStack cloud bundle
+## OpenStack cloud Minimum Equipment List
-* Server room with adequate power and cooling
-* Network stack
+You cannot run a production system without hardware.
+Below you will find Non-negotiable MEL.
+You can go with less, but you will suffer.

+* **Three** controller nodes with dual Ethernet interfaces
+* **Two** compute nodes with dual Ethernet interfaces
+* **Two** VLAN-capable MC-LAG switches
-* Compute, storage and controller nodes
+* **Distributed** storage for cloud images and guest block devices (or three extra nodes for CEPH)

+## Operational basic
+* Network connectivity (the network is the cloud),
+* Power and cooling (within datacenter constraints),
-* OpenStack software installation
+* Hardware and software lifecycle management (including End-of-Life planning),
-* Plans for upgrade and disaster recovery
+* Monitoring and alerting systems

 ## Fault tolerance
-From our point of view, a single piece of hardware is more resilient than a stack of rust.
-The same applies to software instances.
-But if it fails, then it's difficult or impossible to recover.
-On reasonable-sized OpenStack installation, something is always in a failed state or under maintenance.
-However, you need to know how fault-tolerant your installation is.
+A single piece of hardware is inherently more reliable than a rack full of components — fewer parts mean fewer failure points.
+The same logic applies to software instances.
+The trade-off, however, is recoverability: when a standalone component fails, that failure is often final, with no redundant counterpart to take over.
+In a production-scale OpenStack deployment, some components will always be in a failed or maintenance state — but the system as a whole continues to operate.
+What is critical is understanding exactly how much failure your deployment can absorb before service starts to degrade.

-Let's look at two trivial examples.
-In the first example, the controller plane database is a 3x replica.
-Losing one replica is not a significant event.
-However, the split-brain condition can occur like any other quorum-based system.
-In the second example, the networking interface or switch malfunctions.
-Losing one network path won't affect installation.
-However, things would be sad if the design decision was to run a hyper-converged cloud infrastructure on a single interface.
+Let's assume that you have the 3x-replicated database — losing one replica is not a significant event.
+Or one of the switches failed — the missing network path is not visible to customers.
+However, things would be sad if the design decision were to run a hyper-converged cloud infrastructure without redundancy.

-## Timetable
+## Hours Breakdown
-The inertia of decently sized OpenStack-based cloud solutions is quite massive.
-The fresh deployment timeline mostly depends on the components required.
-For basic SDN and shared storage upgrades, roughly 70% of the time will go to pre-upgrade test-prepare tasks and 30% to post-upgrade tasks and emerging fixes.
+Deploying OpenStack cloud solutions involves significant lead times that vary based on selected components.
+For typical SDN and shared storage upgrades, approximately 70% of effort goes into pre-upgrade testing and preparation.
+The remaining is consumed by post-upgrade activities and addressing various issues.

 ## Stack of all things
-As the name OpenStack suggests, it's a stack of things.
-We help you to make the correct choices in that stack.
+True to its name, OpenStack is a layered technology stack.
+We provide expertise to help you make optimal decisions at each layer of this stack.